ankitskvmdam/clean-jsdoc-theme/README.md

 ### `filter: boolean`

-This is deprecated.
-This is used to turn the navbar image to white for better contrast.
+This option is now deprecated, it was used to change the navbar image to white for better contrast.

 ### `menu: Array<{}>`

-To render extra link(s) in navbar.
-It accepts an array of objects example:
+This options allows rendering  of extra link(s) in navbar to the side of the documentation.
+It accepts an array of objects, such as in the following example example:

 ```json
 "menu" : [